synacktiv/octoscan/README.md

 	Check 'ACTIONS_ALLOW_UNSECURE_COMMANDS' env variable.
 - known-vulnerability
 	Check for known vulnerabilities.
+- bot-check
+	Check for if statements that are based on a bot identity.
 - debug-external-trigger
 	Check for workflow that can be externally triggered.
 - debug-artefacts